Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Learning an Adaptive Drone Controller

 \subsection{Deployment}

-We directly deploy the base policy $\pi$ which uses the current state and the intrinsics vector $\hat{z}$ predicted by the adaptation module $\phi$.
-We do not calibrate or finetune our policy on any drones and use the same policy without any modifications as the controller of the different drones under different payload and conditions.
+We directly deploy the base policy $\pi$ which uses the current state $x_t$ and the intrinsics vector $\hat{z_t}$ predicted by the adaptation module $\phi$.
+We do not calibrate or finetune our policy, and use the same policy without any modifications on the different drones under different payload and conditions.